Skip to content

 The council or it’s Agent will maintain a document that sets out in details what works are considered eligible or not for a DFG by the council.
 This document will be made available to any applicant or other person upon request.
 The council will work with other Worcestershire authorities to ensure as far as possible consistency on eligible works.

-For complex cases such as extension and cases likely to be above the mandatory DFG threshold of £30k, the council’s agent will as soon as practical arrange a documented case consideration that includes input from the Occupational Therapist or other assessor, the housing provider for rented accommodation, the Agent in respect of technical considerations and options, the council and importantly input from the applicant themselves to assist the council in determining the most appropriate course of action for the case.
-Relevant case factors and process are to be standardised across the county as far as possible.
+For complex cases such as extension and cases likely to be above the mandatory DFG threshold of £30k, the council’s agent will arrange a meeting with the Council and relevant professionals to inform the council to determine the most appropriate course of action to meet the discretionary DFG criteria.
 If the application for Assistance is refused, the council or its Appointed Agent will give the reasons for the refusal and confirm the procedure for appealing the decision.

 Where Assistance has been approved and the council or following consultation with its appointed Agent are satisfied that through circumstances beyond the control of the applicant which could not have reasonably been foreseen, the cost of the assisted works has either increased or decreased, the council may, at their discretion re-determine the assistance given and notify the applicant accordingly by issue of a re-approval notice.

-Works requested beyond the scope of the mandatory DFG or agreed schedule may be undertaken through the council’s Agent or directly with the contractor at the applicant’s own expense.
+Works requested beyond the scope of the mandatory DFG or agreed schedule may be undertaken directly with the contractor at the applicant’s own expense.
+Any such works will not be assisted by the council or it’s agent.

 14. Review of the council's decision